 Breakfast: Bistro C on the waterfront hits the spot.
 After your early morning swim, be sure to enjoy a leisurely breakfast and coffee here.
-This fun place manages to blend chic with casual beachside vibe.
+This fun place manages to blend chic with a casual beachside vibe.
 You can wander straight off the beach and grab a table on the outdoor terrace.

 Lunch: Gaston is another all-day spot with a super-friendly vibe and great value lunches – gourmet baguettes (who can go past a sticky pork belly) to the menu’s so-called “small things” such as corn fritters or scallop dishes… Okay, so it’s not on the beach front, but you need a bit of respite from both prying eyes and the sun.
 This place has a fabulous trendy-yet-not-snooty vibe.